wangshusen/CS583A-2019Spring/webpage/index.md

-Homework and Project
+Homework
 ---------

 - **HM0**: setup Python, Jupyter, TensorFlow and Keras.

-(Submission is not required.)
+    -- **Submission is not required**

     -- Install Python 3.3 or greater.
-Do not use Python 2.X.
+Do not use Python 2.X

     -- Install Jupyter notebook: [[guide](http://jupyter.org/install)]